saathiiapp/saathii_backend_fastapi/docs/docs/api/blocking.md

 - `sex`: Gender ("male", "female")
 - `bio`: User biography/description
 - `profile_image_url`: Profile image URL
-- `action_type`: Type of action taken ("block", "report")
 - `reason`: Reason for blocking (if provided)
 - `blocked_at`: When the user was blocked

-### Check Block Status

-Note: There is no explicit "check" endpoint; clients should use `GET /both/blocked` and filter locally if needed.

 ## Best Practices